Truly Lorentzian quantum cosmology: Case study: bouncing cosmology

 \subsection{Understanding the fluctuations}

+From \Cref{tb:r}, we see that the lightcone fluctuation measurers $\sigma$ and $\abs{\sigma}$ differ much among the $k=1,0,-1$ cases.
+In addition, for $k=-1$ the fluctuations in $q$ and $N$ differ much between the real and positive q schemes, as shown in \Cref{fig:qc-histogram3} vs. \Cref{fig:qc-histogram4}.
+These difference can be understood better by drawing an analogy to a simpler setting.

 Consider three Gaussian distributions with standard deviation $1$, but centered around different locations $\mu=-2,0$ and $2$.
-Assume that only the portion along the positive real halfline $\mathbb{R}^+$ is relevant, and rescale the distributions so that they are normalize on $\mathbb{R}^+$.
+Assume that only the portion along the positive real halfline $\mathbb{R}^+$ is relevant, and rescale the distributions so that they are normalized on $\mathbb{R}^+$.
 As shown in \Cref{fig:qc-sdd}, the smaller $\mu$ is, the more sharply the distribution is peaked.
 As a consequence, the standard deviation $\sigma$ computed on $\mathbb{R}^+$ is smaller for smaller $\mu$ (\Cref{fig:qc-sdd}).

 In the case of quantum cosmology, the real vs. positive $q$ schemes of $k=-1$ is like $\mu=2$ vs. $\mu=-2$.
 In the real $q$ scheme, the original contour covers the whole steepest descent contour under the holomorphic gradient flow, and the magnitude of the integrand varies slowly around the saddle point to yield relatively large fluctuations.
+This is like the $\mu=2$ case where a large portion around the peak $2$ is covered by the positive domain.
 In the positive $q$ scheme, the original contour only covers a portion of the steepest descent contour under the holomorphic gradient flow.
 This portion does not contain the saddle point, and the magnitude of the integrand varies much faster around the peak that is covered.
+This is like the $\mu=-2$ case where the peak $-2$ lies far outside the positive domain.
 Therefore the fluctuations in $\ev{q(t)}$ and $\ev{N}$ are smaller in comparison to the real $q$ scheme (\Cref{fig:qc-histogram3} vs. \Cref{fig:qc-histogram4}).

 The positive $q$ scheme of $k=-1$ vs. $k=0$ is like $\mu=-2$ vs. $\mu=0$.
-For $k=0$, the saddle point is on the boundary of the original contour, just like the $\mu=0$ case.
-Here we expect more fluctuation than $k=-1$ which is analogous to the $\mu=-2$ case.
+For $k=0$, the saddle point is on the boundary of the original contour.
+This is like the $\mu=0$ case where the peak $0$ is on the boundary of the positive domain.
+Here we expect more fluctuation than $k=-1$, which is analogous to the $\mu=-2$ case where the peak $0$ lies far outside of the positive domain.
 This explains why there is more fluctuation for $k=0$ than for $k=-1$ measured by $\abs{\sigma}$, as noted in the second bullet point of \Cref{sec:r}.

 Finally, there is also less fluctuation for $k=1$ than for $k=0$ as measured by $\abs{\sigma}$.
 This is presumably because of the form $\Delta\chi_i \propto \frac{\log q-\log q'}{q-q'}$ of the comoving distance function \eqref{eq:Dchi2}.
 As $q$ approaches zero, $\Delta\chi_i$ becomes very large and very sensitive to the precise value of $q$.
 Since in the $k=0$ case the saddle point value $q$ does get very close to zero, while in the $k=1$ case it does not, larger fluctuations in $\Delta\chi$ is expected.